teleportaloo/PDX-Bus/README.markdown

 Change log
 ----------

+### Version 11.4.2 (March 2022)
+* Added Aerial Tram to internal list of routes as it has a color, then removed it when the color was also revoked.
+* Updated stop display to not show TP message where there are no TPs.
+* Fixed Detours to check if URLs are consistent.
+* Updated KML code to not keep trying to refresh the cache more than once a day.
+* Removed menus from Apple watch and added buttons
+* Removed support for iOS 11 (all iOS 11 devices supported iOS 12)
+* Added tests for links
+* Updated Siri shortcuts to include system-wide alerts as on option.
+* Fixed Siri issues when used in shortcuts (reading out intermediate values).
+* Added all intents to watch
+* Fixed some gray text in dark mode
+* Added code to fetch data in parallel where appropiate.
+Required additional synchronization.
+* Switched to using a common session for all network calls
+* Added Celebration busses
+* Added more tests for URLs.
+* Fixed NextBus feed - now Umo IQ feed.
+* A long press on text will allow a selection for copying, translating etc.

+### Version 11.4.1 (January 2021)
+* Added ability to change any icon to a specific emoji if missing
+* Updated the fonts on departures;  re-aligned the alert text.
+* Departure details now show the long description of the route and have bigger times.
+* Reworked the pins and callouts on the maps.
+* Stop names are now sorted correctly (e.g. NW 5th Ave comes before NW 10th Ave).
+* iOS 14 updates

 ### Version 11.4 (August 2020)
 * Added shortcut intents to get arrivals, routes, and locations.
 * Added new map sharing option to share the map URL